Many people assume that there isn’t an issue in the UK, but the problems that lead to children running away can affect anyone.

 At government level we work to persuade policy makers that children at risk on the streets should be higher priority on the political agenda and that the UK government’s policies should provide greater protection for them.

-Our Safeguarding Children on Transport (SCT) programme was developed in partnership with British Transport Police by request of the Secretary of State for Transport, and we work closely with the Department for Transport.
+Our Safeguarding on Transport (ST) programme was developed in partnership with British Transport Police by request of the Secretary of State for Transport, and we work closely with the Department for Transport.

 We are also a member of the Home Office expert panel group on missing children and adults to influence policy affecting children on the streets.More Government Level work